 Within ten (10) days following the creation of a job requisition in Workday, the departmental supervisor authorized to fill a vacancy shall appoint a Screening Committee.
 All Screening Committees shall be composed of three (3) members, including the hiring manager, but a Senior Level Administrator may approve a larger Screening Committee.
-Committees shall be diverse and balanced with regard to gender and ethnicity.
 Committees established to fill faculty positions shall be formed as outlined in the Collective Bargaining Agreement (CBA), Article 17.01B.
 Upon appointment of the Screening Committee members, the hiring manager will provide Human Resources with the names of the Screening Committee members.
-Human Resources will review the list within three (3) days to ensure that the Committee meets the diversity requirements set forth above.
 The purpose of the Screening Committee is to interview the selected applicants and recommend a finalist for the position.
 The Committee meetings, including interviews, are public meetings pursuant to s.
 286.011, Fla.
 Stat.